 “Include Everything in Your Resume”

 You want your resume to only contain relevant information.
-Filling it will too much unrelated information takes away from the important parts.
+Filling it will too much-unrelated information takes away from the important parts.
 When listing the details of your experience limit them to tasks that would help you in the role you are applying to.
 It’s also a good idea to tweak your resume for each job you apply to, including keywords they’ve mentioned in the job description.
 It shows you have attention to detail, and you have the skills they’re looking for.

 “Fib a Little”

 You may have fudged some details on your resume or fib a little in an interview, but don’t.
 You never know if the hiring manager or recruiter will verify the information.
-If they’ve discovered even a hint of dishonest, it will send up a big red flag.
+If they’ve discovered even a hint of dishonesty, it will send up a big red flag.